bobbingwide/oik-bwtrace/README.md

 Features:

 * Traces to a defined Trace files directory
-* Traces ALL server functionality, including AJAX and other background requests
+* Traces ALL server functionality, including AJAX, REST and other background requests
 * Writes summary trace record for each transaction into Daily Trace summary files
 * Traces browser transactions separately, if required
 * Traces AJAX transactions separately, if required